 Well as we can see, the word risk has many meanings depending on how it is applied to a situation.
 But let’s take a moment to look at how risk applies to our lives when we undertake the journey to improve our lives be it personally and professionally.

 It’s easy to dream about the life you wish you were living.
-But, when we look at major changes in our lives, most of us are taking a big step out of our comfort zone of what we are used to and of what we know.
+But, when we look at major changes in our lives, most of us are a bit skittish about taking the big step out of our comfort zone of what we are used to and of what we know.
 When the realization hits about what we are reaching for and what we may have to risk grabbing the brass ring, it scares the crap out of us.
-Instead of looking towards the rewards that are to be gained, we look at what we could potentially lose.
+Instead of looking toward the rewards that are to be gained, we look at what we could potentially lose.
 That is usually our material possessions even worse, it may change the way others look at us.
-Instead of seeing that perfectly constructed veneer that has been so carefully constructed to fool others into believe that we really have things together, it could reveal us to be vulnerable…even, heaven forbid…human.
+Instead of seeing that perfectly constructed veneer that has been so carefully constructed to fool others into believing that we really have things together, it could reveal us to be vulnerable…even, heaven forbid…human.

 - Stuff?
 They make more of it every day, there is no danger of running out of it.